How to Build Chat Functionality into Your App with React Native [Part 1]

 This feature allows a user to send and receive messages in real-time and displays those messages inside a chat room.
 For this feature development, we used an open-source library called react-native-gifted-chat.

-Here is the first part of the article 'How to Build Chat Functionality into Your App with React Native'.
-In it, we talked about the main benefits chat apps can give your business, why React Native is the best choice for chat app development, what Expo is, and showed our experience in building chat apps with Twilio SDK.
-In the second part, we will look at the development process using Sendbird SDK and make a comparison of these two platforms.
+In the first part of the article devoted to building a chat using React Native, we talked about the main benefits chat apps can give your business, why React Native is the best choice for chat app development, what Expo is, and showed our experience in building chat apps with Twilio SDK.
+Continue reading the 'How to Build Chat Functionality into Your App with React Native Part 2' to take a closer look at the development process using Sendbird SDK and make a comparison of these two platforms.